diegolandini/academic-kickstart/content/publication/Intervista illustratrice/index.md

 **What advice would you give to those who want to take up this career?**

 The first is to realise, as I mentioned before, that this job is a battle.
-You have to fight to find your style, it isnít easy and it isnít immediate.
+You have to fight to find your style, it isn‚Äôt easy and it isn‚Äôt immediate.
 Fighting means sitting down and drawing as much as possible, and trying not to get too caught up in what other people do.
-This doesnít mean however, not to have any points of reference or inspiration.
+This doesn‚Äôt mean however, not to have any points of reference or inspiration.

 The second piece of advice is to really develop an illustrated book culture.
 Take a course, read lots of books, get to know the great picture book makers of the past.
-Understand better the relationship between text and image, see what works and what doesnít.
+Understand better the relationship between text and image, see what works and what doesn‚Äôt.
 And finally, do not forget the child reader and your own inner child, because the picture book is made for them first of all.